 Brownfields Assessment Grants

-A list of regional brownfield coordinators is located in the program guidance.
+A list of regional agency contacts is available in the application instructions.

-Brownfields Assessment Grants provide funds to inventory, characterize, assess, and conduct planning (including cleanup planning) and community involvement related to brownfield sites.
-Among other things, funding may be used for the health monitoring of populations exposed to hazardous substances, pollutants, or contaminants from a brownfield site.
+Brownfields Assessment Grants provide funds to inventory, characterize, assess, and conduct planning (including cleanup planning) and community involvement related to brownfields sites.
+Among other things, funding may be used for the health monitoring of populations exposed to hazardous substances, pollutants, or contaminants from a brownfields site.

-The goal of the brownfields program is to clean up, develop, and reuse property that may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant.
+The goal of the Brownfields program is to assist in planning the cleanup, development, and reuse of property that may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant.
 Properties can be redeveloped for housing, industry, or public green spaces.

 Eligible entities include:

-- State, local, and tribal governments, with the exception of certain Indian tribes in Alaska
+- State, local, and tribal governments, with the exception of certain Alaskan tribes

 - General purpose units of local government